HCL-TECH-SOFTWARE/digital-experience/docs/get_started/plan_deployment/container_deployment/rm_container/dx_performance_small_cfg.md

 - For 5000 and 3000 concurrent users, results of average and 90th pct response time of APIs exceed 5 seconds.

--  It is suggested that for a single node (c5.9xlarge) rendering scenarios for DAM, WCM, and pages&portlets, the comfortable load is 2500 concurrent users with good average and 90th percentile (pct) response times.
+-  It is suggested that for a single node (c5.9xlarge) rendering scenarios for DAM, WCM, and pages with portlets, the recommended load is 2500 concurrent users with good average and 90th percentile (pct) response times.
 The top five response times of rendering APIs are all in the range of 4 to 5 seconds.